-Ref Key Performance Indicator Reporting Directorate Baseline 2021/22 Target 2023/24 1st Quarter 2nd Quarter 3rd Quarter 4th Quarter Target 2024/25 Target 2025/26 Target 2026/27 Target 2027/28 Definitions CorpHR13 Percentage budget spent on implementation of Workplace Skills Plan.
-Corporate 93% 96% 10% 35% 60% 96% 96% 96% 96% 96% A Workplace Skills Plan is a document that outlines the planned education, training and development interventions for the organisation.
-Its purpose is to formally plan and allocate the budget for appropriate training interventions which will address the needs arising out of Local Governments' Skills Sector Plan.
-The municipality's strategic requirements as contained in the IDP and the individual departmental staffing strategies and individual employees PDP's.
+Department Ref Key Performance Indicator Baseline 2022/23 Target 2024/25 1st Quarter 2nd Quarter 3rd Quarter 4th Quarter Target 2025/26 Target 2026/27 Target 2027/28 Target 2028/29 Definitions Human Resources CorpHR13 Percentage budget spent on implementation of Workplace Skills Plan.
+82% 96% 10% 35% 60% 96% 96% 96% 96% 96% A Workplace Skills Plan is a document that outlines the planned education, training and development interventions for the organisation.
+Its purpose is to formally plan and allocate the budget for appropriate training interventions which will address the needs arising out of Local Governments' Skills Sector Plan, the municipality's strategic requirements as contained in the IDP and the individual departmental staffing strategies and individual employees' PDP's.
 The WSP shall also take into account the Employment Equity Plan, ensuring incorporation of relevant developmental equity interventions into the plan.
 Kpi measures percentage expenditure of vote allocated towards training needs as arise from WSP.
 Proxy for National KPI.
-Report on percentage of people from employment equity target groups employed in the three highest levels of management in the municipality.
-Corporate 4 4 Reports 1 1 1 1 4 Reports 4 Reports 4 Reports Quarterly reports on the percentage of people from employment equity target groups employed in the three highest levels of management in compliance with the municipality's approved employment equity plan.
+Human Resources CorpHR12 Report on percentage of people from employment equity target groups employed in the three highest levels of management in the municipality.
+4 4 Reports 1 1 1 1 4 Reports 4 Reports 4 Reports 4 Reports Quarterly reports on the percentage of people from employment equity target groups employed in the three highest levels of management in compliance with the municipality's approved employment equity plan.
 Quarterly report submitted to Municipal Manager.
-National Key Performance Indicator.
+Proxy for National Performance Indicator.
+Human Resources GG1.21 Staff vacancy rate New 5% 5% 5% 5% 5% 5% 4% 4% 4% The number of unfilled posts in the municipal organisational structure as a percentage of the total number of employee posts in the municipality's organisational structure.
+The unfilled posts are inclusive of temporary and contract positions that appear on the municipality's approved organisational structure.
+They are exclusive of unfunded vacant positions on the municipality's approved organisational structure.
+The number of employee posts that make up the organisational structure approved by the council of the municipality.
+This is inclusive of temporary and contract workers on the approved organisational structure.
+It is exclusive of unfunded vacant posts.
+It is exclusive of Expanded Public Works Programme and short-term appointments that do not reflect on the municipality's approved organisational structure.